-- MAT101, 102, 110, or 207 3 hours - Students have until the end of their sophomore year to meet the core requirement of MAT101, MAT102, MAT110, or MAT207.
+• MAT101, 102, 110, or 207 3 hours

+• Students have until the end of their sophomore year to meet the core requirement of MAT101, MAT102, MAT110, or MAT207.

-- MAT110 (Quantitative Reasoning) is recommended for non-science majors - Goal V: An understanding and historical perspective of the contemporary world - Freshmen: HIS225 and HIS226 6 hours - Freshmen are required to take HIS225 and HIS226 throughout the sophomore year.
+• MAT110 (Quantitative Reasoning) is recommended for non-science majors

+Goal V: An understanding and historical perspective of the contemporary world

+Freshmen: HIS225 and HIS226 6 hours

+- Freshmen are required to take HIS225 and HIS226 throughout the sophomore year.
 The courses cannot be registered in the freshman year and are required to be taken in the sophomore year.
 These two courses are required as a course of study that must be finished in its entirety.
 ENG225, HIS225 AND HUM225 must be taken simultaneously within the fall semester of the student's sophomore year.
-ENG226, HIS226 and HUM226 must be taken simultaneously within the spring semester of the student's sophomore year. - Transfers:
+ENG226, HIS226 and HUM226 must be taken simultaneously within the spring semester of the student's sophomore year.

+- Transfers: 6 hours

+- HIS107 or

-• HIS 108 and
+- HIS 108 and

+- HIS205

+- A student who transfers to Belhaven and has already completed six hours of history will not be required to take HIS205, and the requirement for history will have been fulfilled.